michaelfdeberry/overseer/README.md

 - [Octoprint](https://github.com/foosel/OctoPrint)
 - [RepRapFirmware](https://github.com/dc42/RepRapFirmware) - Firmware Versions 3.5.0 and beyond.
 - [Bambu Labs](https://wiki.bambulab.com/en/home) - Only supported in the server version of Overseer.
-Only tested in LAN only mode.
+Only tested in LAN only mode with an X1C.

 **WARNING:** It is recommended that you do **not** configure Overseer to be accessible outside of your local network.